Bicycle Cover? Which One Should You Choose?

 • taped or heat-sealed seams

-These reduce the risk of leaks and increase resistance to wear and tear.
+These reduce the risk of leaks and increase resistance to wear and tearing.

-Bike covers come in several sizes – typically S, M, L, XL and covers for 1–3 bikes.
-Even if you only have one bike, a larger cover may be smarter.
+Bicycle covers are available in several sizes – typically S, M, L, XL and covers for 1–3 bikes.
+Even if you only have one bike, a larger cover can be the smarter choice.

-• goes all the way to the ground and covers better
+• reaches all the way to the ground and provides better coverage

-• space for a basket, child seat or bed
+• room for a basket, child seat or cargo box

-• possibility to cover two bicycles if needed
+• the option to cover two bikes when needed

-Choose a bike cover with lock holes so you can lock your bike through the cover.
-Holes at the wheels or in the side make it easy to attach a chain lock while still protecting your bike.
+Choose a bicycle cover with lock holes so you can secure the bike through the cover.
+Holes by the wheels or on the side make it easy to attach a chain lock while the bike remains protected.

 Ventilation

 Ventilation is important!
-Condensation can build up moisture under the cover and cause rust over time.
-Covers with ventilation flaps or grilles allow air circulation, reducing moisture and keeping the bike drier.
+Condensation can build up moisture beneath the cover and cause rust over time.
+Covers with ventilation flaps or mesh provide air circulation, reduce moisture and keep the bike drier.

-A good bottom closure keeps the cover tight to the bike and reduces the risk of wind getting in.
-Cheap covers often have weak elastics, while premium covers have adjustable cords that can be tightened for a better fit.
+A good bottom finish keeps the cover close to the bike and reduces the risk of the wind catching it.
+Cheap covers often have weak elastic, while premium covers have adjustable drawstrings that can be tightened for a better fit.

-To ensure optimal fit and protection, you can follow our step-by-step guide to how to mount your bike garage correctly.
+To ensure the best fit and protection, follow our step-by-step guide on how to fit your bicycle garage correctly.

 Storm straps

-Straps and buckles under the bike prevent the cover from blowing off – even in strong winds.
-It’s a simple but important feature, especially if the bike is left outdoors.
+Straps and buckles beneath the bike prevent the cover from blowing off – even in strong winds.
+It is a simple but important feature, especially if the bike is stored outdoors in an exposed location.

-Eyelets allow you to further secure the cover – either with a car elastic, cord or carabiner.
+Eyelets make it possible to secure the cover further – with a bungee cord, rope or carabiner.
 This helps against both stormy weather and theft.

-The most important thing is: Consider how you use the bike, where it is parked, and choose a cover that matches your needs.
+The most important thing is: Consider how you use your bike, where it is parked, and choose a cover that matches your specific needs.

 Related guides